AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 1. Adding a new student to an existing tutorial

-   1. Prerequisites: List all tutorials using the list command.<br>
+   1. Prerequisites: List all tutorials using the `list` command.<br>
-   Tutorial T01 exists and currently has no student with ID A0000001Z.
+   Tutorial `T01` exists and currently has no student with ID `A0000001Z`.

-   2. Test case: add_student id/A0000001Z t/T01<br>
+   2. Test case: `add_student id/A0000001Z t/T01`<br>
-   Expected: Student A0000001Z (John Tan) is added to tutorial T01.<br>
+   Expected: Student `A0000001Z` is added to tutorial `T01`.<br>
    Confirmation message displays the details of the added student.

 2. Adding multiple students, with some already in the tutorial

-   1. Prerequisites: Tutorial T01 exists and already contains student A0000001Z.
+   1. Prerequisites: Tutorial `T01` exists and already contains student `A0000001Z`.
-      Students A0000002Z and A0000003Z are not yet enrolled in the tutorial.
+      Students `A0000002Z` and `A0000003Z` are not yet enrolled in the tutorial.

-   2. Test case: add_student id/A0000001Z id/A0000002Z id/A0000003Z t/T01<br>
+   2. Test case: `add_student id/A0000001Z id/A0000002Z id/A0000003Z t/T01`<br>
-      Expected: Students A0000002Z and A0000003Z are successfully added to tutorial T01.
-Student A0000001Z is skipped as a duplicate.<br>
+      Expected: Students `A0000002Z` and `A0000003Z` are successfully added to tutorial `T01`.
+Student `A0000001Z` is skipped as a duplicate.<br>
       Confirmation message indicates which students were successfully added, and which were duplicates

 3. Attempting to add a student to a non-existent tutorial

-    1. Prerequisites: Tutorial T99 does not exist.
+    1. Prerequisites: Tutorial `T99` does not exist.

-    2. Test case: add_student id/A0000001Z t/T99
+    2. Test case: `add_student id/A0000001Z t/T99`
        Expected: No student is added.
-       Error message indicates that the tutorial T99 does not exist.
+       Error message indicates that the tutorial `T99` does not exist.

 4. Attempting to add a student to a non-existent tutorial

-    1. Prerequisites: Tutorial T99 does not exist.
+    1. Prerequisites: Tutorial `T99` does not exist.

-    2. Test case: add_student id/A0000001Z t/T99
+    2. Test case: `add_student id/A0000001Z t/T99`
        Expected: No student is added.
-       Error message indicates that the tutorial T99 does not exist.
+       Error message indicates that the tutorial `T99` does not exist.

 5. Missing or invalid prefixes

     1. Prerequisites: None.

-    2. Test case: add_student A0000001Z t/T01<br>
+    2. Test case: `add_student A0000001Z t/T01`<br>
        Expected: Invalid command usage error is thrown.

 ### Deleting a student from a tutorial

 1. Deleting an existing student from a tutorial

-    1. Prerequisites: List all tutorials using the list command.
+    1. Prerequisites: List all tutorials using the `list` command.
-       Tutorial T01 exists and contains student A0000001Z.
+       Tutorial `T01` exists and contains student `A0000001Z`.

-    2. Test case: delete_student id/A0000001Z t/T01
+    2. Test case: `delete_student id/A0000001Z t/T01`
-       Expected: Student A0000001Z is deleted from tutorial T01.
+       Expected: Student `A0000001Z` is deleted from tutorial `T01`.

 2. Attempting to delete a student not in the tutorial

-    1. Prerequisites: Tutorial T01 exists, but student A0000002Z is not enrolled in it.
+    1. Prerequisites: Tutorial `T01` exists, but student `A0000002Z` is not enrolled in it.

-    2. Test case: delete_student id/A0000002Z t/T01
+    2. Test case: `delete_student id/A0000002Z t/T01`
        Expected: Error saying the student is not in the tutorial is shown.

 3. Attempting to delete a student from a non-existent tutorial

-    1. Prerequisites: Tutorial T99 does not exist.
-Student A0000001Z exists in another tutorial.
+    1. Prerequisites: Tutorial `T99` does not exist.
+Student `A0000001Z` exists in another tutorial.

-    2. Test case: delete_student id/A0000001Z t/T99
+    2. Test case: `delete_student id/A0000001Z t/T99`
        Expected: Error saying the tutorial does not exist is shown.

 4. Missing or invalid prefixes

     1. Prerequisites: None.

-    2. Test case: delete_student A0000001Z t/T01
+    2. Test case: `delete_student A0000001Z t/T01`
        Expected: Invalid command usage error is thrown.

 ### Marking students in a tutorial

 1. Marking one or more valid students in an existing tutorial

-    1. Prerequisites: List all tutorials using the list command.
+    1. Prerequisites: List all tutorials using the `list` command.
-       Tutorial T01 exists and contains student A0000001Z who is currently unmarked.
+       Tutorial `T01` exists and contains student `A0000001Z` who is currently unmarked.

-    2. Test case: mark id/A0000001Z t/T01
+    2. Test case: `mark id/A0000001Z t/T01`
-       Expected: Student A0000001Z becomes marked in tutorial T01.
+       Expected: Student `A0000001Z` becomes marked in tutorial `T01`.

 2. Attempting to mark an already marked student

-    1. Prerequisites: Tutorial T01 exists and student A0000001Z is already marked.
+    1. Prerequisites: Tutorial `T01` exists and student `A0000001Z` is already marked.

-    2. Test case: mark id/A0000001Z t/T01
+    2. Test case: `mark id/A0000001Z t/T01`
        Expected: No student is marked.
-       An error message, saying Student A0000001Z is already marked, is shown.
+       An error message, saying Student `A0000001Z` is already marked, is shown.

 3. Attempting to mark a non-existent student

-    1. Prerequisites: Tutorial T01 exists.
-Student A9999999Z does not exist.
+    1. Prerequisites: Tutorial `T01` exists.
+Student `A9999999Z` does not exist.

-    2. Test case: mark id/A9999999Z t/T01
+    2. Test case: `mark id/A9999999Z t/T01`
        Expected: No student is marked.
-       An error message, saying Student A0000001Z does not exist, is shown.
+       An error message, saying Student `A0000001Z` does not exist, is shown.

 4. Attempting to mark in a non-existent tutorial

-    1. Prerequisites: Tutorial T99 does not exist.
+    1. Prerequisites: Tutorial `T99` does not exist.

-    2. Test case: mark id/A0000001Z t/T99
+    2. Test case: `mark id/A0000001Z t/T99`
        Expected: An error message, saying the tutorial does not exist is shown.

 5. Missing or invalid prefixes

     1. Prerequisites: None

-    2. Test case: mark id/A0000001Z t/T01
+    2. Test case: `mark student/A0000001Z t/T01`
        Expected: An invalid command format error is shown.

 ### Unmarking students in a tutorial

 1. Unmarking one or more valid students in an existing tutorial

-    1. Prerequisites: List all tutorials using the list command.
+    1. Prerequisites: List all tutorials using the `list` command.
-       Tutorial T01 exists and contains student A0000001Z who is currently marked.
+       Tutorial `T01` exists and contains student `A0000001Z` who is currently marked.

-    2. Test case: unmark id/A0000001Z t/T01
+    2. Test case: `unmark id/A0000001Z t/T01`
-       Expected: Student A0000001Z becomes unmarked in tutorial T01.
+       Expected: Student `A0000001Z` becomes unmarked in tutorial `T01`.

 2. Attempting to unmark an already unmarked student

-    1. Prerequisites: Tutorial T01 exists and student A0000001Z is already unmarked.
+    1. Prerequisites: Tutorial `T01` exists and student `A0000001Z` is already unmarked.

-    2. Test case: unmark id/A0000001Z t/T01
+    2. Test case: `unmark student/A0000001Z t/T01`
        Expected: No student is unmarked.
-       An error message, saying Student A0000001Z is already unmarked, is shown.
+       An error message, saying Student `A0000001Z` is already unmarked, is shown.

 3. Attempting to unmark a non-existent student

-    1. Prerequisites: Tutorial T01 exists.
-Student A9999999Z does not exist.
+    1. Prerequisites: Tutorial `T01` exists.
+Student `A9999999Z` does not exist.

-    2. Test case: unmark id/A9999999Z t/T01
+    2. Test case: `unmark id/A9999999Z t/T01`
        Expected: No student is unmarked.
-       An error message, saying Student A0000001Z does not exist, is shown.
+       An error message, saying Student `A0000001Z` does not exist, is shown.

 4. Attempting to unmark in a non-existent tutorial

-    1. Prerequisites: Tutorial T99 does not exist.
+    1. Prerequisites: Tutorial `T99` does not exist.

-    2. Test case: unmark id/A0000001Z t/T99
+    2. Test case: `unmark id/A0000001Z t/T99`
        Expected: An error message, saying the tutorial does not exist is shown.

 5. Missing or invalid prefixes

     1. Prerequisites: None

-    2. Test case: unmark id/A0000001Z t/T01
+    2. Test case: `unmark id/A0000001Z t/T01`
        Expected: An invalid command format error is shown.

 ### Copying an existing tutorial